zhijian-yang/SurrealGAN/README.md

 Since the repetition training process may take a long training time on a normal desktop computer, the function enables early stop and later resumption.
 Users can set ***stop\_repetition*** to be an early stopping point and ***start\_repetition*** to be the starting repetition index.
 This will also enable the user to run several repetitions in parallel.

 The function automatically saves a csv file with clustering results and returns the same dataframe.
-The dataframe also includes the **path to the final selected model** (the model used for deriving final R-indices), **pattern c-index** among all repetitively derived results, as well as **selected model pattern c-index** (average concordance indices between the selected repetitions and all other repetitions.
+The dataframe also includes the **path to the final selected model** (the model used for deriving final R-indices), average **pattern-agr-index** and **pattern-diff-agr-index** across all repetitively derived results, as well as **selected model pattern-agr-index** and **selected model pattern-diff-agr-index**.

 **Two evaluation metrics used for measuring agreements between results and selecting the optimal model:**